Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     data-storage-mode: "archive"
     ```

 Set the strategy for handling historical chain data.
-Valid options are `prune` and `archive`.
+Valid options are:

+ * `minimal` - Stores the minimal required data to follow the chain and run validators.
+Finalized states and historic blocks are pruned.
+ * `prune` - Stores all blocks, but finalized states are pruned.
+ * `archive` - Stores all blocks and states.

 The default is `prune`.

 ### data-storage-non-canonical-blocks-enabled